ripienaar/gwtf/README.md

 task a backup of the previous state is made.
 There is a simple Ruby API for interacting with the tasks list in your own code.

+Time and Date specifications are where possible done using flexible natural language parsing provided by a combination Chronic and at(1)

 Installation?
 =============